 - Stay out of wetland areas. - Stay on roads, trails, and designated open maneuver areas. - Limit roadside damage from turns. - Obey posted speed limits.
-If speed limit is not posted, travel at 25 MPH. - Tracked vehicles may cross paved roads only at designated crossing areas. - Construction work must be performed with the appropriate dust control measures in place for vehicles disturbing both the soil and debris, including but not limited to: - Cover lose material in transport - Wash down vehicles and/or paved roadways adjacent to construction site - o Prompt removal of spilled or tracked dirt - Implement and maintain appropriate erosion and sediment controls for all regulated land disturbing activities. - Appropriate environmental documentation must be obtained, and an approved dig permit is required prior to digging.
+If speed limit is not posted, travel at 25 MPH.

+- Construction work must be performed with the appropriate dust control measures in place for vehicles disturbing both the soil and debris, including but not limited to: - Cover lose material in transport - Wash down vehicles and/or paved roadways adjacent to construction site - o Prompt removal of spilled or tracked dirt - Implement and maintain appropriate erosion and sediment controls for all regulated land disturbing activities. - Appropriate environmental documentation must be obtained, and an approved dig permit is required prior to digging.

-Military convoys crossing Route 301 that require MP NOTE: assistance to control traffic should contact the Directorate of Emergency Services (DES) central dispatch at 804-633-8888.
+Military convoys crossing Route 301 that require MP NOTES: assistance to control traffic should contact the Directorate of Emergency Services (DES) central dispatch at 804-633-8888.
 See Tear Sheet A-28 for vehicle emissions.